GuillermoBajo/DataScience/README.md

 # Data Science Repository

-Welcome to my Data Science repository!
 This repository contains homework assignments and a project developed as part of the **Sapienza's Fundamentals of Data Science** course.
 The assignments and project are focused on various data science techniques and methodologies, ranging from image processing to classification and advanced deep learning applications.

 ---